 Adviser: Ms. Daria Caruso Condon

 When does this activity meet?
-Fridays in room 253.
+Tuesdays & Fridays immediately after school until 4pm in room 253.

 What is the focus of this activity?
 We will be learning the choreography of K Pop dances.

 When does this activity meet?
 One Tuesday a month in the library computer lab